 2. Ford Focus

-CarGurus says: As with the Fiesta, the Focus stands out from its often slightly larger rivals because it’s just so enjoyable to drive, with responsive steering and a good range of engines that includes Ford’s 1.0-litre, three-cylinder EcoBoost unit.
+CarGurus says: As with the Fiesta, the Focus stands out from its rivals because it’s just so enjoyable to drive.
+It has responsive steering and a good range of engines that includes Ford’s 1.0-litre, three-cylinder EcoBoost.

 Search for a used Ford Focus on CarGurus

 3. Vauxhall Corsa

 Number registered in the third quarter of 2020: 75,617